Bespoke envelopes... ... to fit any shaped cards.

-Word books are fabulous, but I am often asked how to make envelopes to fit the extra length of these creations.
+Word books are a fabulous addition to your repertoire but I am often asked how to make envelopes to fit the extra length of these creations.

-Just make sure that the paper you choose is large enough to accomodate your card.
+Just make sure that the paper you choose is large enough to accommodate your card.

 Practise on scrap paper first, save your good stuff until you feel confident.